Hallowdread/clone-site/README.md

 # clone-site
-A Simple Website I Tried Cloning A Site Using HTML & CSS
+A Simple Website I Tried Cloning Using HTML & CSS

 I linked the original website screenshot on the site, its also in the folder